2010

 November

-2000,”Guardian Mural”
+2000,”Guardian Mural” was a

 collaborative effort of Survivors Art Foundation, Marietta